mcellteam/cellblender_tutorials/surface_classes.rst

 ---------------------------------------------

 This next section isn't necessary, but you can follow along with it if you want to learn more about MDL syntax.
-Open the file called **sc.surface_classes.mdl** and you should see the following text:
+Open the file called **Scene.surface_classes.mdl** and you should see the following text:

 .. code-block:: mdl